October 4, 2019

 4. Confirmation that the released bitumen has not entered any fish-bearing watercourses.

-Alberta Environment and Sustainable Resource Development (AESRD) issued an Environmental Protection Order No. EPO-2013-33/NR (EPO) to CNRL in regards to a bitumen release in a water body at the CNRL Primrose Operations.
+On September 24, Alberta Environment and Sustainable Resource Development (AESRD) issued an Environmental Protection Order No. EPO-2013-33/NR (EPO) to CNRL in regards to a bitumen release in a water body at the CNRL Primrose Operations.

 The EPO requires that CNRL produce a number of monitoring reports with respect to the planned dewatering of the water body, including: